 Perhaps the executor chooses to distribute assets to someone else rather than the intended beneficiaries.
 Or she could choose to keep the assets sitting in her own bank account.
 Maybe she claims to get to it later, that there is no time to handle it now.
 These acts of negligence hurt the beneficiaries and are grounds for a court proceeding suing for monetary damages.

 Working with an estate litigation attorney, you can file a petition for a hearing and contest the estate’s administration.
 Devising a statement with your attorney that includes the particulars of fact gives you the best chance for justice.
 Showing the court the transactions, occurrences, or series of transactions that prove your case entitle you to relief.

 An attorney can help make your claim simple, concise, and direct.
 The court encourages any claims founded on knowledge, information, and the belief that your claim is well-grounded in fact.
 It is vital to work with an expert in estate litigation so that your argument lines up with existing law.

 The court does not look kindly on claims for an improper reason, such as to harass others or cause unnecessary delays or needless increases in litigation costs.
 Probate court is challenging enough for families without making it harder on everyone for no good reason.

 We Can Help

 If an administrator or executor of an estate acts with negligence, fraud, or another breach of fiduciary duty, we can help.
 At Hopler, Wilms, & Hanna, our experienced estate litigation attorneys resolve any estate administration issues you face.
 We work with the court system to find justice for beneficiaries.
 If there is a way to ensure justice for everyone involved in an estate’s administration, we find it.
-Contact us for a free consultation about your unique situation and find out how we can help.
+Contact us for an initial consultation about your unique situation and find out how we can help.